How To Optimize Content For Today's Google Search

 • Write conversational content that prioritizes quality and thought leadership.

-• Structure content for zero-click searches & featured snippets.
+• Structure content for zero-click searches and featured snippets.

 • Invest in local SEO and personalization.